-The District maintains one governmental fund (General Fund).
-Information is presented as one fund in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances.
+The District maintains two individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and the special revenue fund, both of which are considered to be major funds.